grodansparadis/vscp-doc-spec/vscp_level_ii_specifics.md

 If vscpTimeStamp and or vscpDateTime is absent it should be treated as 'now'.

-vscpTimeStamp is a sender relative value expressed in microseconds that can be used for more precise timing calculations
+vscpTimeStamp is a sender relative value expressed in microseconds that can be used for more precise timing calculations.

-vscpDateTime is date + time in UTC on ISO format
+vscpDateTime is date + time in UTC on ISO format.

+The measurement block is optional.
+It can be inserted by software for measurements but should not be expected to be available.

+If a tag is not present it should be interpreted as zero with the exception for vscpTimeStamp and vscpDateTime described above.

 ## Globally Unique Identifiers